 You have a patient who has been put under a psychiatric hold (i.e. Baker Act, 5150, Section 12, etc depending on location).
 The patient is requesting a different hospital than the one that the authority that is placing the hold.
 For the sake of argument, both facilities have inpatient psych facilities, both hospitals are within a reasonable distance, and the patient is being cooperative.
 How far, if at all, do you pursue changing destinations?

+In our service which is small and rural, admittedly we run 9,000 calls per year split between four trucks.
+This amounts to a very busy ALS service.
 We have determined in our protocols that the patient will go to the nearest appropriate facility for the simple reason that we do not have the manpower to send trucks out of service to far off and exotic destinations although we do make every effort to transport the patient to their destination of choice we will not accomodate an unreasonable request.
+It's a matter of logistics; when you take an ambulance out of service to make a needlessly long transport you are potentially hurting someone in the county who will now get a delayed response time because you have taken a unit out of service.